GaneshM35/Predicting-Boston-Housing-Prices/README.md

 ## Run

-In a terminal or command window, navigate to the top-level project directory `boston_housing/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `boston_housing/` and run one of the following commands:

 ```ipython notebook boston_housing.ipynb```
 ```jupyter notebook boston_housing.ipynb```

 This will open the iPython Notebook software and project file in your browser.

+OR

+Open boston_housing.html in your browser it will displays the Report.

 ## Data